 The following are the consequences of filing a Belated Return:

-From Financial Year 2021 onwards, the maximum penalty for late filing of return is reduced to Rs.
-5,000/-.
+The maximum penalty for late filing of a return is to ₹5,000/-.

-- If the total taxable income is greater than INR 5 Lakh, then the penalty levied is Rs.
-5,000/-.
+- If the total taxable income is greater than INR 5 Lakh, then the penalty levied is INR 5,000/-.

-- If the total gross Income is less than INR 5 Lakh, then the penalty levied is Rs.
-1,000/-
+- If the total Income is less than INR 5 Lakh, then the penalty levied is INR 1,000/-

 Limitations of filing u/s 139(4)

-- Not only do you have to pay a penalty and interest on late returns but there are also specific limitations such as “No losses are allowed to carry forward” under the heads “capital gain,” and “business and profession,” However, losses from the head “house property” and “unabsorbed depreciation” can be carried forward even in case of a belated return.
+- Losses are not allowed to be carried forward under the heads of capital gains and Business and Profession.
+However, losses from the head house property and unabsorbed depreciation can be carried forward even in case of a belated return.

 - Some of the deductions are also disallowed which include deductions, under sections 10A, 10B, 80-IA, 80-IB, 80-IC, 80-ID, and 80-IE.